mantidproject/mantid/docs/source/algorithms/Abins2D-v1.rst

 Different 2-D INS instruments may be selected, along with instrument parameters (incident energy, chopper settings) that determine the accessible :math:`(|\mathbf{q}|,\omega)` region and energy resolution.
 More information about the implemented working equations can be found :ref:`here <DynamicalStructureFactorFromAbInitio>`.

 Abins requires data from existing lattice dynamics calculations to determine the phonon mode frequencies and displacements.
-These are used to compute INS intensities; higher-order phonons may approximated as combinations of fundamental modes.
+These are used to compute INS intensities; higher-order phonons may be approximated as combinations of fundamental modes.
 Several file formats are supported for frequency and displacement data at given :math:`\mathbf{q}`-points: CASTEP (.phonon), CRYSTAL (.out), GAUSSIAN (.log), DMOL3 (.outmol) or VASP (.xml).
 For VASP XML inputs, it is also permitted to use a "selective dynamics" in which some atoms are frozen.
 These would typically form a rigid substrate (e.g. a noble metal surface) for an adsorbed molecule of lightweight atoms, and are omitted from the calculated spectrum.